 Tattoo removal is the process of removing a tattoo from the skin.
 Several methods are available for removing tattoos, but laser tattoo removal is the most common and effective way.

 Laser tattoo removal targets the ink particles in the tattoo with high-intensity laser light.
-The laser energy breaks down the ink particles into smaller pieces, which are absorbed by the body and naturally removed through the lymphatic system.
+The laser energy breaks down the ink particles into smaller pieces, absorbed by the body and naturally removed through the lymphatic system.

 The effectiveness of laser tattoo removal depends on several aspects, including the size and location of the tattoo, the kind of ink used, and the individual's skin type.
 Larger tattoos may require multiple treatment sessions to remove entirely, and some ink colours, such as greens and blues, are more difficult to remove than others.